Gyro Stabilization for PTZ Camera Systems

 The Limits of Digital EIS Stabilization

-With digital stabilization becoming more popular on smartphone cameras, video editing software and even a one-click YouTube option, it’s understandable that many people may think that advanced digital stabilization could then solve any stabilization problems, but for long-range cameras that use high power optical zoom cameras it’s simply not enough.
+With digital and electronic stabilization becoming more popular on smartphone cameras, video editing software and even a one-click YouTube option, it’s understandable that many people may think that advanced digital stabilization could then solve any stabilization problems, but for long-range cameras that use high power optical zoom cameras it’s simply not enough.
 Digital stabilization or EIS (Electronic Image Stablization) works by comparing the frames of the video and watching for sudden shifts in the overall scene.
 When these shifts occur, the algorithm digitally moves the image back to where it would be if the camera had remained stable.
 This means the edges of the video now have areas where there is no information.
 To compensate for this, the final video image is cropped to eliminate those jittery black edges.
 When the image is shifting by one or two percent, this method can work quite well, but when the image is shifting by over 100%, this is impossible as there is no overlapping image to track.
 This is why long-range cameras should be paired with a mechanical gyro PTZ system.

 How Gyro Stabilization Works